aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

      "custom_role_names": "<Space-delimited string of the custom roles to run.
 This field is mutually exclusive with custom_role_name_list and is provided for compatibility with Ansible's input format>", "manifest_output": "<The absolute path to write the build artifacts manifest to.
-If you wish to export the AMI using this manifest, ensure that you provide a path that is not inside the '/home/$USER/eks-anywhere-build-tooling' path since that will be cleaned up when the build finishes>", "root_device_name": "<The device name used by EC2 for the root EBS volume attached to the instance>", "volume_size": "<The size of the root EBS volume in GiB>", "volume_type": "<The type of root EBS volume, such as gp2, gp3, io1, etc>", }
+If you wish to export the AMI using this manifest, ensure that you provide a path that is not inside the '/home/$USER/eks-anywhere-build-tooling' path since that will be cleaned up when the build finishes>", "root_device_name": "<The device name used by EC2 for the root EBS volume attached to the instance>", "subnet_id": "<The ID of the subnet where Packer will launch the EC2 instance.
+This field is required when using a non-default VPC>", "volume_size": "<The size of the root EBS volume in GiB>", "volume_type": "<The type of root EBS volume.
+Currently only gp3 is supported>", }
    ```
 1. To create an Ubuntu-based image, run `image-builder` with the following options: